Keepthescore.com REST API for scores, leaderboards, and counters

 Explore KeepTheScore API for managing live sports scoreboards and leaderboards.
 Fetch data, update scores, and customize appearance with ease.

-- Fetch all data for a live sports scoreboard
+- Fetch all data for all board types (including sports scoreboards)

 - Populate a leaderboard with players, scores and profile images